caoccao/BatchFileRename/README.md

 * Plugins written in JavaScript
   * Dot.Case: Capitalize every word of the file name and replace special characters with a given separator.
 The default separator is dot.
   * To lower case: Convert all characters of the file name to lowercase.
+  * To UPPER CASE: Convert all characters of the file name to uppercase.

 ## License